hapax/hapax.github.io/outreach.md

 excited about ideas in maths and physics.
 I also like to give them tools they can use to solve real problems!

-### Physics circle
+### UBC Physics circle

 I co-run the
   [UBC physics circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/),
   an outreach program for talented high school students in the Vancouver area.
-  Besides administrative duties, I write problems and sometimes give talks; see below.
+  In addition to organisation, I also write physics problems and give talks.

 - *Fermi estimates Harry Potter to ET (talk)*.
 A user's guide to order-of-magnitude estimates.
 The payoff: a (kind of) solution to Fermi's